Gwen-Bradbury/MS3/TESTING.md

 ### Open Issues:

-* - _Map Markers_- The ability to cluster them with an information box.
+* - _Map Markers_- At the moment the map markers won't cluster with an information box.

 ** Back to [README.md](./README.md) **